30 Brands Americans Trust Most - NewsBreak

 Many of the favorites are reputable brands, but also call to mind well-known marketing and advertising campaigns over the decades: Americans, apparently, prefer Duracell batteries, Samsonite luggage, Kellogg’s cereal, Pampers and Huggies diapers and Bounty paper towels.

-And while the favorite jam and jelly is Smucker’s ( SJM ) , there’s no mention of peanut butter in the survey, so, sadly, we can't answer the question: Skippy or Jif?
+And while the favorite jam and jelly is Smucker’s ( SJM ) - Get Free Report , there’s no mention of peanut butter in the survey, so, sadly, we can't answer the question: Skippy or Jif?

 Or perhaps more important, creamy or crunchy?